 Pumpernickel bread–the whole story.

-By the way, you may notice that the 2nd effort (the pictures on top) is darker than the pictures below (which was the first attempt).
-That’s because I decided to follow a recipe that adds cocoa to increase the rich taste and dark color.
+By the way, you may notice that the bread from the newest recipe (FIrst picture) is darker and shinier than the pictures below (which was the first attempt).
+That’s because I painted the top with a egg mixed with water before baking.
+The darkness in pumpernickel comes from adding cocoa powder.
 It works great.
 Some people kick it up a notch by also adding coffee or instant coffee granules.

 Pumpernickel Bread is moist and dense.
 To get the dark color you love, add some cocoa powder.